-- fast load speed times, which prevents high bounce rates which are generally a result of slow page speed;
+- Fast loading speeds – this helps you avoid high bounce rates, which are generally a result of slow page speed

-- AMPs, in contrast to Swipe Pages, are available only with the higher-tier plans (Accelerate and Scale).
+- AMPs – although in contrast to Swipe Pages, these are only available with the higher-tier plans (Accelerate and Scale)

 The Swipe Pages Cons

-Like any other web platform, Swipe Pages is not perfect either.
-It has some drawbacks, but they’re predominantly minor problems, hardly deal-breakers.
+Like any other web platform, Swipe Pages is not perfect.
+It has some drawbacks, but they’re predominantly minor problems – hardly what you’d call deal-breakers.

 A Low Number of Integrations

-The number of officially listed third-party Swipe Pages integrations is 15.
-Considering that this number includes Zapier and Integromat, and each allows you to connect Swipe Pages to thousands of more apps, the total number is technically much higher.
-However, I'm sure not everyone can afford to pay the additional Zapier costs on top of their Swipe Pages fees.
+There are 15 officially listed third-party Swipe Pages integrations.
+Considering that this number includes Zapier and Integromat, which allows you to connect with thousands of more apps, the total number is technically much higher.
+However, not everyone can afford to pay for Zapier on top of the Swipe Pages fees.

 An alternative way to extend Swipe Pages is to add embed codes to your page.
 For instance, DropInBlog is a great blogging tool that integrates with Swipe Pages in precisely this way.
-This article shows how easy and quick it is to add blogging functionality to Swipe Pages using this method.
+This article shows how easy and quick it is to add blogging functionality to Swipe Pages.

+Are you curious about the benefits of blogging?
 Blogging is an indispensable tool in today’s business toolkit that positively affects both the traffic to your page as well as the number of leads.
-If you want to find out more about the benefits of blogging and the alternative ways of extending Swipe Pages, check out the links we provided above.

-Nevertheless, integrations are still an issue for the Swipe Pages customers, especially those who haven’t had a chance to learn about embed codes.
-So, it would be great to see some improvements in this area in the future, especially in the payment gateways realm.
+Nevertheless, integrations are still an issue for Swipe Pages customers, especially those who haven’t had a chance to learn about embed codes.
+Integration certainly an area of improvement in the future, especially in terms of payment gateways.

 A Small Selection of Templates

 It is a fact that the Swipe Pages templates are great.
 However, there are not too many of them.
-More precisely, there are about 40 templates.
-The good thing is that they cover different industries.
-Still, a wider choice of templates would be a nice improvement.
+They have about 40 templates to choose from.
+While it is a positive that they focus on different industries, a wider choice of templates would be a nice improvement.